raisedbyfinches/dio/README.md

 ### Python

-Decorate your functions with `@copilot`.
-This is explicitly copilot as that's the tool available in a work setting for me.
+Import copilot from decorators.py and decorate your functions with `@copilot`.
+This is explicitly copilot as that's the tool available in my work setting.
 Other LLM origins are not supported *yet*.

 This provides: